 Conventional Loans for First Time Buyers:

-Conventional loans up to $647,200 are either approved using guidelines set by Fannie Mae and Freddie Mac.
+Conventional loans up to $726,200 are either approved using guidelines set by Fannie Mae and Freddie Mac.
+Any loan that is greater than this amount would be classified as a jumbo loan.
 The minimum down payment for either program is normally 5.0%.
 However, there are special programs that only require 3.0% down for owner-occupied properties.

 Conventional loans for first-time buyers are a good choice for those with a larger down payment.
 If a conventional loan is equal to at least 80% of the value of the property the mortgage company will require a mortgage insurance premium.
 For those that can structure a mortgage where the first loan is at or below 80% loan to value, there is no mortgage insurance.